-Cell phones and other electronic devices are best left at home.
-Academy for Integrated Arts prohibits student use of cell phones, digital cameras, and similar electronic devices during instructional time, extended day programming and while utilizing school-provided transportation.
-Students who carry a cell phone to and from school must: 1) Provide a written statement from a parent/guardian authorizing the student to transport the phone to and from school; 2) Allow the teacher to collect and store the phones during the school day; and 3) Follow all school policies and procedures related to personal electronics.
+- 1) Provide a written statement from a parent/caregiver authorizing the student to transport the phone to and from school. - 2) Allow the teacher to collect and store the phones during the school day. - 3) Follow all school policies and procedures related to personal electronics.

-Any personal electronic device seen, used or heard during the school day will be confiscated by administration and/or staff and returned only to a parent or guardian.
+Any personal electronic device seen, used or heard during the school day will be confiscated by administration and/or staff and returned only to a parent or caregiver.
 The school in no way assumes any responsibility for damaged, lost, or stolen electronic devices.